Aetherpoint/Grid-Overlay/README.md

 Grid-Overlay
 ============

-This is fast way to overlay a flexible visual grid to check alignment and proportions.
+This is a fast way to overlay a flexible visual grid to check alignment and proportions.

 In some cases, CSS Grid Systems can contain unnecessary code.
 Additionally, grid systems should ideally be based off content, not imposed on a design.
 While standard in print design, these visual proportions often get lost on the web.
 Visually, a 50% width div within a 80% width container != a 50% wide div relative and proportional to the overall composition.
 Everytime we nest / position percentage based markup without running math, we technically break the compositional grid.